New Self-Sponsorship Packages Now Available: Essential & Executive.

 • Comply with immigration laws, and

-• Not engage in behaviour or actions that are not conducive to the public good.
+• Do not engage in behaviour or actions that are not conducive to the public good.

 It is important to understand that any breach of these duties may result in your licence being downgraded, revoked, or suspended.
-If this happens, you may be unable to sponsor more overseas workers and those you already sponsor may have their visas curtailed.
+Then, if this happens, you may be unable to sponsor more overseas workers and those you already sponsor may have their visas curtailed.

-Before you apply for your sponsor licence, it is important to put in place systems that will enable you to meet these requirements.
-For advice on how to put in place the necessary sponsor management systems and processes for your business, please speak to a member of our immigration law team who can guide you through what you will need to do.
-We will also advise on how you can maintain your compliance with these duties and obligations over time.
+Therefore, before you apply for your sponsor licence, it is important to put in place systems that will enable you to meet these requirements.
+Additionally, for advice on how to put in place the necessary sponsor management systems and processes for your business, please speak to a member of our immigration law team who can guide you through what you will need to do.
+Moreover, we will also advise on how you can maintain your compliance with these duties and obligations over time.

 Assuming that you are eligible, know the type of licence you need, and understand the duties and obligations you will need to meet, you can now apply for a sponsor licence.
 The application steps are as follows: